Infinidoge/nix-minecraft/README.md

 #### `openFirewall`

 Whether to open ports in the firewall for each server.
-Sets the default for `servers.<name>.openFirewall`
+Sets the default for `servers.<name>.openFirewall`.
+This will only work if the ports are specified in `servers.<name>.serverProperties` otherwise it will simply use the default ports.
+Remember to change the ports if you running multiple servers.

 #### `dataDir`